nameoverflow/eli-router/README.md

 # eli-router

-Core of a node.js router, supporting nested route with multiple URL paramters and handlers.
+Core of a js router, supporting nested route with multiple URL paramters and handlers.

 Can be integrated into Nodejs or Browser framework such as koa and react.